Real-time strategy game: Tactics vs. strategy

 A second criticism of the RTS genre is the importance of skill over strategy.
 The manual dexterity and ability to multitask and divide one's attention is often considered the most important aspect to succeeding at the RTS genre.
 According to Troy Dunniway, former Westwood developer who has also worked on Command and Conquer 3: Tiberium Wars: "A player controls hundreds of units, dozens of buildings and many different events that are all happening simultaneously.
 There is only one player, and he can only pay attention to one thing at a time.
 Expert players can quickly flip between many different tasks, while casual gamers have more problems with this."

-Real-time strategy games have been criticized for an overabundance of tactical considerations when compared to the amount of strategic gameplay found in such games.
+Real-time strategy games have been criticized for an overabundance of tactical considerations relative to strategic gameplay.
 According to Chris Taylor, lead designer of Supreme Commander: "[My first attempt at visualizing RTSs in a fresh and interesting new way] was my realizing that although we call this genre 'Real-Time Strategy,' it should have been called 'Real-Time Tactics' with a dash of strategy thrown in."
 (Taylor then posits his own game as having surpassed this mold by including additional elements of broader strategic scope.)

 In general terms, military strategy refers to the use of a broad arsenal of weapons including diplomatic, informational, military, and economic resources, whereas military tactics is more concerned with short-term goals such as winning an individual battle.
 In the context of strategy video games, however, the difference is often reduced to the more limited criteria of either a presence or absence of base building and unit production.